sogis/oereb-db/README.md

 ## Creating or updating the SQL scripts that populate the database

-Run `ILI2PG_PATH=/opt/ili2pg-4.1.0/ ./create_schema_sql_scripts.sh` for generating the SQL scripts that create the DB schemas and tables.
+Run `ILI2PG_PATH=/opt/ili2pg-4.1.0/ili2pg-4.1.0.jar ./create_schema_sql_scripts.sh` for generating the SQL scripts that create the DB schemas and tables.
 (Set `ILI2PG_PATH` according to your installation.)
 In case only a specific model needs an update, adapt the script to your needs before running it.

+ATTENTION: You must manually edit the `*_ili2.sql` scripts and remove the duplicate DDL statements (duplicate to the ili1 script).

 After updating the SQL scripts, remember to commit the changes to the repository.
 And to re-generate the `pgconf/setup.sql` file with the following command: